hmcts/recipe-receiver/README.md

 For this repository to be fully functional we need to have the correct permissions in place for Keda, the GitHub workflows and the Recipe Receiver application.

 #### Keda
 The `triggerAuthentications` CRD from Keda uses Azure Pod Identity and a Managed Identity (`keda-{env}-mi`) to authenticate with the Azure Service Bus.
-This allows Keda to watch the size of the Queue, so it can scale pods up and down when necessary.
+This allows Keda to watch the size of the queue, so it can scale pods up and down when necessary.

 The Managed Identity used by Keda needs the `Azure Service Bus Data Receiver` role scoped to the `toffee-servicebus-stg` service bus.